rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 **RsyncOSX version 6.6.2** is released for **macOS Big Sur** only.
 The major work in this release is integrating Combine.
 Due to requirements of some features in Combine, version 6.6.2 is build for **macOS Big Sur** only.
 See [the Combine part](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX.md#Combine) in the readme for RsyncOSX.
 The RsyncOSX repository contains two branches, the branch `version 6.6.2` is also updated to the main branch.

-- branch `version 6.6.2`
+- branch `version 6.6.2` - for macOS Big Sur and later
-- branch `version 6.5.8`
+- branch `version 6.5.8` - for macOS Catalina

-The version 6.6.0 branch will only execute on macOS Big Sur.
+The version 6.6.2 branch will only execute on macOS Big Sur.
 See the [Combine](#combine) part for more info.
 Branch version 6.5.8 require macOS Catalina 10.15 and later versions of macOS.

 - [Install by Homebrew](#install-by-homebrew)
 - [Documents, issues and changelog](#documents-issues-and-changelog)